virtualandy/otel-simple-example/README.md

 ## Using this Repo

-Run the `TBD` branch to run without any otel.
+Run the `getting-started` branch to run without any otel.
 Run the `otel-with-stdout` branch to run and have the otel exported to stdout

 ### Visualizing Traces with Jaeger